GOVTNZ/style-guide/README.md

-# style-guide
+# New Zealand Government style guide

-New Zealand Government style guide for web content
+Draft style guide for web content on New Zealand Government websites.